joelparkerhenderson/demo-rust-axum/README.md

 }

 /// axum handler for any request that fails to match the router routes.
-/// This implementation returns a HTTP status code 404 Not Found response. pub async fn fallback(
+/// This implementation returns HTTP status code Not Found (404). pub async fn fallback(
     uri: axum::http::Uri
 ) -> impl axum::response::IntoResponse {
     (axum::http::StatusCode::NOT_FOUND, format!("No route {}", uri))
 }

-/// axum handler for "GET /" which returns a string, which causes axum to
+/// axum handler for "GET /" which returns a string and causes axum to
-/// immediately respond with a `200 OK` response, along with the plain text. pub async fn hello() -> String {
+/// immediately respond with status code `200 OK` and with the string. pub async fn hello() -> String {
     "Hello, World!".to_string()
 }